sam-wheat/Blog/src/Blog/wwwroot/articles/adaptiveClient/adaptiveClient.md

     public async Task<IActionResult> Login(int userID)
     {
+        // AdaptiveClient will find the best server available at the time the request is made.
+        // Server may be SQL, WCF, REST, etc. - your application does not need to know or care.
-        // AdaptiveClient will use an in-process connection to the database
+        // If the request fails AdaptiveClient will begin an orderly fall back to other
-        // server on the local area network if it is available.
-        // Otherwise it will fall back to another server that can handle the request (WebAPI, WCF, etc.):
+        // servers that can handle the request regardless of platform or protocol:

         User user = await client.CallAsync(x => x.GetUser(userID));
     }
 }